 The QIO is a group of practicing doctors and other health care experts paid by the federal government to check and improve the care given to Medicare patients.
-To learn more about the QIO, refer to Section H2 on page 35 or refer to Chapter 2 of your Member Handbook.
+To learn more about the QIO, refer to Section H2 or refer to Chapter 2 of your Member Handbook.

 In California, the QIO is called Livanta.
-Their phone number is 1-877-588-1123.
+The phone number for Livanta is 1-877-588-1123.